 Applying for intercountry subsequent sibling adoption

-You can indicate to your state or territory central authority that you are willing to be assessed to adopt any siblings of your adopted child or children in the future, but there is no guarantee they will automatically be placed you.
+In the first instance, you need to let your STCA know that you want to be assessed to adopt any siblings of your adopted child.
+But there is no guarantee that any siblings will be placed with you.

-If a subsequent sibling adoption is not arranged through the relevant state or territory central authority, there is significant risk that the child will not meet Australian immigration requirements and will not be able to enter Australia.
+If the adoption wasn’t arranged through your STCA, there’s a risk that the child won’t meet Australian immigration requirements and won’t be able to enter Australia.

 You can learn more about immigration, citizenship and passports.